T045T/TIS-100/README.md

 Luckily for us, the instruction set is very simple:
 There's only 13 instructions (we'll get to what they are later).

-That means we need 4 bits in our instruction word to encode the actual instruction.
+That means we need 4 bits in our instruction word to encode the opcode.
 Let's see how much we need for the operands!

 Let's break it down into categories: